 “Obj 2 is better facilitated as some customers would have non-standard NTC terms and an efficient solution would reduce costs and promote competition”.

-“Objective 2: The facilitation of effective competition in the generation and supply of electricity and (so far as is consistent with that) the promotion of such competition in the sale, distribution and purchase of electricity”.

 “Objective 2 is achieved because generators may require, and increasingly so for larger LV and higher voltage generators, the types of connection that have non-standard terms and the alternative of registering interests with the Land Registry would take time and greater expense as part of the connection process to achieve the same outcome.
 The proposed solution therefore leads to greater efficiency and hence promotes competition”.

 One Supplier respondent considered that none of the Objectives were better facilitated by this change.
 The Working Group noted the response.